-Performing a multiple sclerosis (MS) self-assessment cannot diagnose the condition, but it may help a person understand their symptoms and know when to contact a doctor.
-An MS self-assessment can include paying attention to energy levels, physical sensations, vision problems, and more.
+A multiple sclerosis (MS) self-assessment cannot diagnose MS, but it may help a person understand their symptoms and know when to contact a doctor.
+An MS self-assessment may focus on energy levels, physical sensations, vision problems, and more.

 Multiple sclerosis is a chronic, progressive autoimmune disease that affects the central nervous system.
 The disease damages myelin, which is a protective coating for nerves, causing damage to and loss of neurons.